MicrosoftDocs/cloud-adoption-framework/docs/scenarios/sap/sap-lza-data-extraction-performance-troubleshooting.md

 The idea of partitioning is to split this large initial dataset into multiple smaller disjoint subsets of equal size (ideally) which can be processed in parallel thereby reducing the time to produce the data from the source table into ODQ in a linear way. ( provided that there are sufficient resources on the SAP side to handle the load)

-**Note**
+> [!NOTE]

-- Number of partitions executed in parallel are limited by number of driver cores in the Azure IR.
+>- Number of partitions executed in parallel are limited by number of driver cores in the Azure IR.
 This is a current limitation and work is under progress to resolve it.
-- Each unit/package in ODQMON is a single file in staging folder.
+>- Each unit/package in ODQMON is a single file in staging folder.

 ### SAP Change Data Capture Connector